 Jennifer Dunn Cobb, Program Co-Chair, is a member at Jameson Babbitt Stites & Lombard.
-She represents developers, owners, users, purchasers and lenders in all aspects of real estate transactions, including development, leasing, sales and acquisitions, entity formation and financing.
+She represents developers, owners, users, purchasers, and lenders in all aspects of real estate transactions, including development, leasing, sales and acquisitions, entity formation, and financing.

-Brian L. Lewis, Program Co-Chair, is the Chair of the Real Estate, Development & Finance Group at Ryan Swanson & Cleveland.
+Brian L. Lewis, Program Co-Chair, is Chair of the Real Estate, Development & Finance Group at Ryan Swanson & Cleveland.
 He focuses his practice on real estate transactions and debtor/creditor relations.

 Richard H. Allan is the managing partner of Marten Law's Portland office.
-He represents developers in the acquisition, siting, expansion and operation of major projects, with an emphasis on energy facilities, but also including industrial facilities, ski areas, and destination resorts.
+He represents developers in the acquisition, siting, expansion, and operation of major projects, with an emphasis on energy facilities, but also including industrial facilities, ski areas, and destination resorts.

-James Bach is First Vice President, Capital Markets for CBRE, Inc. He originates mortgages (construction, bridge, mezzanine and permanent) and equity opportunities for correspondent life insurance companies, banks, pension funds, conduits (CMBS), agency lenders, credit companies and other institutional investors.
+James Bach is First Vice President, Capital Markets for CBRE, Inc. He originates mortgages (construction, bridge, mezzanine and permanent) and equity opportunities for correspondent life insurance companies, banks, pension funds, conduits (CMBS), agency lenders, credit companies, and other institutional investors.

 Christopher I. Brain is a co-founder of Tousley Brain Stephens.
-He has handled litigation regarding purchase agreement disputes; specific performance and foreclosure actions; restrictive use covenants and construction; ownership and management of closely held businesses including complaints of fiduciary breach; disputes by and among partners or shareholders in closely held entities.
+He has handled litigation regarding purchase agreement disputes; specific performance and foreclosure actions; restrictive use covenants and construction; ownership and management of closely held businesses including complaints of fiduciary breach; disputes by, and among, partners or shareholders in closely held entities.

 Steve Cook is an Investment Partner at Schnitzer West, LLC.
 It is one of the West Coast's leading real estate development & property management firms.

-Marco de Sa e Silva is the former Chair of the firm's Real Estate and Land Use Practice Group at Davis Wright Tremaine and represents clients in real estate transactions and land development projects.
+Marco de Sa e Silva is the former Chair of the firm's Real Estate and Land Use Practice Group at Davis Wright Tremaine, and represents clients in real estate transactions and land development projects.